 The sea called to Cerelim and so, in the fourth century, he waved good-bye to Nammoran and led his people to the mouth of the Daraling where they beheld the Sea of Noontide.
 Rabyn welcomed them, along with a school of creatures from the depths, and took them to the islands of Orlos.
 Cerelim settled on Jali, the largest island, where they found a ring of Stones they named Taljirra.

 The Sea Elves’ affinity for the ocean would put a Sangritharian to shame.
 They breathed water as easily as air, a gift now lost, and could swim for hours without tiring.
 They were strong too, to survive the pressure of deep water, and their spells gave them mastery over the sea.
 Cerelim was the strongest, with spear and spell, and always ready wrestle Umbar’s storm.
 He would have been a hit on WWE.

 They lived on the beaches in thatched huts, no fancy towers for the Sea Elves, but these huts outclassed any you’d find on Gilligan’s island.
 As Tarik told me more times than he needed to, it’s amazing what you can accomplish with a little bit of magik.
-Kandol was more secure in his power and never felt the need to sell me like that.
+Kandol was more secure in his power and never felt the need to brag about magik’s virtues.
 I always thought it bothered Tarik that no one in Tirel knew who he really was, what he was truly capable of, whereas Kandol would have enjoyed the anonymity.